·12 min read

 Which KL district has the best rental yield for luxury condos?

-KLCC delivers the most reliable gross yields of 3.5–5.5%, with serviced residences such as leasehold Eaton Residences and freehold Sofitel KLCC at the upper end.
+KLCC delivers the most reliable gross yields of 3.5 to 5.5%, with serviced residences such as leasehold Eaton Residences and freehold Sofitel KLCC at the upper end.
 TRX yields are currently building as the district matures.
-Bukit Bintang delivers 4.0–5.5% but requires more active management due to shorter tenancy cycles.
+Bukit Bintang delivers 4.0 to 5.5% but requires more active management due to shorter tenancy cycles.

 Is freehold or leasehold better for KL luxury condos?

 Freehold is generally preferred for multi-generational wealth preservation and maximum exit liquidity.
-Leasehold developments trade at a 15–25% PSF discount and offer higher gross yields but carry long-run resale risk as leases shorten below 70 years.
-Investors with a defined 5–8 year hold can reasonably consider leasehold; those holding indefinitely should prioritise freehold.
+Leasehold developments trade at a 15 to 25% PSF discount and offer higher gross yields but carry long-run resale risk as leases shorten below 70 years.
+Investors with a defined 5 to 8 year hold can reasonably consider leasehold; those holding indefinitely should prioritise freehold.

 Further Reading